 - Returns - Be sure to review the company's policy on returns.
 If your disc doesn't meet expectations of the company or match the description you provided, the company may either return the item or won't sell the item.

-Best Places to Sell Your DVDs, Blu-Rays, and CDs
+Best Places to Sell

 - Decluttr's app is incredibly simple; simply use the barcode scanner from the app, set your condition, place into the shopping cart, and sell it!

 - The company pays you the day after it receives your items

 - You can receive direct deposit or PayPal as payment

 - Shipping on all orders is free of charge

 - They reserve the right to not pay you for rejected items- and they will not return the items

 - You don't get a huge amount for your items